Arlecchino745/mcp-mail/README-EN.md

 ```

 > ⚠️ **Please note**:
-> - Replace `your-username` with your Windows username (e.g., `C:/Users/John/mcp-mail/...`)
+> - Replace `your-username` with your Windows username
-> - Make sure the path correctly points to your project directory
+> - Ensure the path correctly points to where you cloned or extracted the project
+> - The path should reflect the actual location where you placed the project files
+> - **Do not delete the cloned or extracted folder**, as this will cause the MCP to stop working
 </details>

 <details>